DominicTremblay/w4d2b-breakout/README.md

 Notes:

+- You can use Faker to create fake data
-- Seed files are executed in alpahbetical order
+- Seed files are executed in alphabetical order
 - Execute seed files of tables representing the one side of the relationship first
 - Execute seed files of tables with foreign keys second
 - Use truncate() instead of del() to reset the autoincrements ids